 Bankrate’s insurance editorial team analyzed the best homeowners insurance providers across the United States and Washington to help you find the coverage you need.

 Best home insurance in companies in Washington

-Our top picks for Washington homeowners insurance companies were selected based on a combination of current premium comparisons, pulled from Quadrant Information Services, and third-party rankings from the 2020 J.D.
-Power & Associates customer satisfaction report for homeowners insurance and information about rates, discounts and coverage options to narrow down the best options.
+Our top picks for best Washington homeowners insurance companies were selected based on a combination of current premium comparisons, pulled from Quadrant Information Services, and third-party rankings from the 2020 J.D.
+Power Home Insurance Study.
+We also looked at each company’s discounts and coverage options to narrow down the best options.